Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Setup and Deployment

-**IMPORTANT:** As with all Azure Deployments, this will incur associated costs.
+**IMPORTANT NOTE:** As with all Azure Deployments, this will incur associated costs.
 Remember to teardown all related resources after use.
-See list of deployed resources above, located under "Setup and Deployment > Deploy Azure Resources".
+See [here](#deployed-resources) for list of deployed resources.

 1. **Initial Setup**
    1. Ensure that: